cloudogu/zalenium-build-lib/README.md

 ## Simple Truststore pipeline

 For such circumstances this library provides a small snippet.
+The global `truststore` variable ensures that any truststore files which are copied in the process are also removed at the end of both `copy` and `use` actions.

+In order to successfully provide a truststore to any Java process this sequence must be in order:

+1. copy the truststore with `truststore.copy()`
+1. use the copied truststore with `truststore.use { truststoreFile -> }`

+Here is a more elaborate example:

 ```
-Library ('zalenium-build-lib') import com.cloudogu.Truststore
+Library ('zalenium-build-lib') _

-def truststore = new com.cloudogu.Truststore(this)

-node('master') {
+node 'master' {
-    truststore.copy() // by default Jenkin's truststore is copied to the workspace
+    truststore.copy()
 }
+node 'docker' {
-node('anotherOne') {
+    truststore.use { truststoreFile ->
-    //use the truststore
-    //javaAppRun -Djavax.net.ssl.trustStore=./truststore.jks -Djavax.net.ssl.trustStorePassword=changeit

-    truststore.remove() // remove the truststore for added security
+        javaOrMvn "-Djavax.net.ssl.trustStore=${truststoreFile} -Djavax.net.ssl.trustStorePassword=changeit"
+    }
 }
 ```